Aywa Runtime Documentation

 docs.aywaruntime.com

-Run voice agents inside your own infrastructure.
+Run voice-to-voice agents inside your own infrastructure.

 private-runtime

-curl -fsSL https://install.aywaruntime.com | \
+curl -fsSL https://api.aywaruntime.com/v1/installer | \

-sudo AYWA_TOKEN="$AYWA_INSTALL_TOKEN" bash
+bash

 aywa status